vlad-diac/image_gen_bot/README.md

 - Ensure all required ports (7860, 8888, 8188) are properly exposed and not blocked by any firewalls.
 - Check the installation logs for any error messages.
 - Make sure you have sufficient disk space on both the container and volume disks.
+- Ensure your API keys are set correctly as environment variables in the RunPod dashboard.
+You can edit the pod and check/add the keys in the "Environment" tab.

 For further assistance, please open an issue in this repository or consult the ComfyUI documentation.